DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

           - Destruction is the best method for SSD drives.
       - 🍎**shredding**: is a type of physical destruction.
 Though this term is sometimes used in relation to overwriting of data, here shredding  refers to the process of making unrecoverable any data printed on hard copy or on smaller objects, such as credit cards, floppy or optical disks.
 There are industrial shredders capable of shredding larger devices like servers and hard disks.
   - ✴️**Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data or scrubbing un-needed data.
 Clearing describes preparing media for 📝reuse in same-security/sensitivity level.
 When media is cleared, unclassified data is written over all addressable locations on the media.
 Once that's completed, the media can be reused.
 Clearing (sometimes called overwriting) overwrites the disk drive with different bits in three separate passes.
+      - Clearing is defined in 🍎NIST SP 800-88 as the application of logical techniques to sanitize data in all user-addressable storage locations for protection against simple non-invasive data recovery techniques, typically applied through the standard Read and Write commands to the storage device, such as by rewriting with a new value or using a menu option to reset the device to the factory state.
   - ✴️**Purging (Sanitization)**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to mutliple clearing passes combined with other tools-- not considered acceptable for top secret data.
       - Purging overwrites the media with random bits multiple times and includes additional steps to ensure that data is removed.
 It ensures there isn’t any data remanence.
       - When done properly, purged data is not recoverable using any known methods.
       - Purged media can then be reused in less secure environments.
       - Purging is a more intensive form of clearing for 📝reuse in lower-security areas
       - The 🍎NIST SP 800-88 process for sanitization and disposition shows that media that will be reused and was classified at a moderate level should be purged and then that purge should be validated.
 Finally, it should be documented. ✏️Validation processes are conducted to ensure that the sanitization process was completed, avoiding data remanence.
 A validation form  helps to ensure that each device has been checked and that it was properly wiped, purged, or sanitized.
-          - Purging is defined in NIST SP 800-88 as using either physical or logical techniques.
+          - Purging is defined in NIST SP 800-88 as using either physical or logical techniques that render target data recovery infeasible using state-of-the-art laboratory techniques..
 If a physical technique is used, then the drive can not be used again.
 However, the drive could be used again if a logical technique is used.
 When a drive is purged, the data on that drive is infeasible even if using state-of-the-art laboratory techniques.
 So the drive could be used again in an unclassified capacity if logically purged
   - ✴️**Overwriting**: Same as Clearing and also known as 🔥Purging.
 Overwriting the disks multiple times will remove all existing data.
 This is called purging, and purged media can then be 📝re-used again.
        - Single-pass wipe: involves overwriting the entire hard drive with random data once (e.g replacing with 0s and 1s).
        - Multi-pass wipes: involves overwriting the drive multiple times, and is more secure against advanced recovery techniques.